-In July 2016, the NSW Minister of Education announced a set of reforms which will be implemented for Year 11 and Year 12 students in 2019.
-These changes to the Mathematics, Science and English courses will have a significant impact for all students sitting the HSC in 2019 and beyond.
+In July 2016, the NSW Minister of Education announced a set of reforms which were examined for the first time in 2019.
+These changes to the Mathematics, Science and English courses will have a significant impact for all students sitting the HSC in 2020 and beyond.

 How Talent will prepare you for the changes